Why doesn’t my starter behave like yours?

 How much time is required between each set of pulls and folds?

 There is no fixed time; fit in 4-5 sets of pulls and folds during the time you have, it doesn’t need to be at fixed timed intervals, just do them as fits in with life.

 Why don’t my loaves look like yours?

-No two loaves ever look the same, and with different ovens, flours & water, your loaves will be unique to you and your kitchen.
+No two loaves ever look the same, even in my kitchen, and with different ovens, flours & water, your loaves will be unique to you and your kitchen.
 As long as they taste great, that’s all that matters.

 If you still have questions, please contact me directly.